natanfudge/Fun/.junie/guidelines.md

 ### Test Organization
 - Tests are stored in two locations:
-  1. **Main source set**: `src/main/kotlin/io/github/natanfudge/fu/test/examples`
+  1. **Main source set**: `src/main/kotlin/io/github/natanfudge/fn/test/examples`
      - These are example tests that also serve as documentation
   2. **Test source set**: `src/test/kotlin`

 ### Writing Tests
 - Use JUnit 5 with Kotlin Test
-- Example tests should be placed in the appropriate package under `io.github.natanfudge.fu.test.examples`
+- Example tests should be placed in the appropriate package under `io.github.natanfudge.fn.test.examples`
 - Tests should be concise and demonstrate a single feature

 ## Documentation